SEARCH

 You can substitute with coconut coir but the end result will not be exactly the same.
 Peat moss in hypertufa is faster to disintegrate.
 Coir appears ‘hairy’ and is much slower to decompose.

 Peat (sphagnum peat moss) has been widely used in potting mixes for years.
 Harvesting peat requires the destruction of irreplaceable carbon-sequestering ecosystems (bogs).
-Coconut coir is often suggested but it too has limitations.
+Coconut coir is often suggested but it too has limitations with its carbon footprint.
 Hence, the quest for a sustainable alternative continues.

 Supplies & Materials